speedmax/h2o-php/README.md

 them. `{{ document.body|escape|nl2br }}`

 __Filter arguments__
 Filters can accept arguments.
+For example:
-For example `{{ document.description|truncate 20 }}`
+`{{ document.description|truncate 20 }}`
-will display first 20 characters of the document description.
+will display the first 20 characters of the document's description.

-Moreover, there are cases where you want to pass in multiple arguments.
+Moreover, there are cases where you might want to pass in multiple arguments.
 Use commas ( , ) to separate them:
 `{{ person.bio|truncate 20, "..." }}`